 Every ice pack has a freezing temperature, which affects how well it performs outside.

-There are two types of freeze packs: those that freeze around 32ºF (0ºF), as the Engel Coolers Hard Shell Ice Pack, and those that freeze below 20ºF (-6.7ºC), like the Cooler Shock Freeze Packs.
+There are two types of freeze packs: those that freeze around 32ºF (0ºF), like the Engel Coolers Hard Shell Ice Pack, and those that freeze below 20ºF (-6.7ºC), like the Cooler Shock Freeze Packs.

 The concept here is that ice packs with lower freezing points will endure longer since they must absorb more heat before melting.